search icon

 Line of Credit Business Definition

+There are different types of lines of credit depending on a company’s needs.
 A business line of credit is generally obtained from a financial institution.
-This institution conducts a full evaluation to determine the amount you should receive.
+This institution conducts a full evaluation to determine the amount the company should receive.
 This includes looking at market value, profitability, and risks.

 Unsecured vs Secured Line of Credit

 Lines of credit can be secured or unsecured.
 There are differences between the two, the primary difference being who assumes the risk.
-Let’s go over the line of credit definition for these two types of small business credit options.

 Secured Line of Credit